Ivan Pope

-Ivan Pope (born 1961) is a British technologist, involved in a number of early internet developments in the UK and across the world, including coining the term cybercafe at London's Institute of Contemporary Arts.
-He was a founder of two of the first on-line magazines, The World Wide Web Newsletter, and later .net magazine in the UK.
-In 1994 he founded Webmedia to professionalise the process of web site design and build.
-In 1995 he was involved with the creation of the domain name management company NetNames.
+Ivan Pope (born 1961) is a British technologist involved in a number of early internet developments in the UK and internationally.
+He is credited with coining the term cybercafe at London's Institute of Contemporary Arts.
+Pop was a founder of two of the first online magazines: The World Wide Web Newsletter and later .net magazine in the UK.
+In 1994, he founded Webmedia to professionalise the process of website design and development.
+In 1995, he was involved with the creation of the domain name management company NetNames.
 Pope is now a writer and a noted proponent of the dérive.

 Biography

-Pope was born in 1961, the son of Patricia Pirard, a French national, and Marius Pope, a south-African born journalist of Lithuanian Jewish descent.
+Pope was born in 1961, the son of Patricia Pirard, a French national, and Marius Pope, a south-African-born journalist of Lithuanian Jewish descent.
 His younger brother is the photographer Pat Pope.